hltj/vertx-future-utils/README.md

 }));
 ```

-While it's not recommended to use `CompositeFutureWrapper` directly, please use more powerful
+While it's not recommended to use `CompositeFutureWrapper` directly, please use more powerful subclasses
 `CompositeFutureTuple[2-9]` instead.

 ### Mapping `CompositeFuture` on Failure